Donald Trump Blocked Re-Nomination Of Obama’s Pick For U.N. Committee On Racism, Won’t Name Replacement

 “CAIR was founded after 9/11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties,” she said.

-While many interpreted the remark as referring to a rise in Islamophobia, Trump and other Republicans interpreted the “someone” in her comment to refer to terrorists.
-Trump tweeted a picture of the burning Twin Towers in his Twitter attack against Omar, which critics said is inciting violence against the Congresswoman who has already faced death threats.
+While many interpreted the remark as referring to a rise in Islamophobia, Trump and other Republicans interpreted the “some people” in her comment to refer to terrorists.
+Trump tweeted a picture of the burning Twin Towers in his Twitter attack against Omar, which critics said is inciting violence against the Congresswoman, who has already faced death threats.

 People are coming to the defense of Rep. Ilhan Omar after President Trump posted a video combining a speech by Omar with footage of 9/11. #IStandWithIlhanOmar https://t.co/c6uKU1Wb8z